CARROWCULLEN the OLD IRISH FARMHOUSE Skreen County Sligo

 Because of its stunning location and proximity to activities, CARROWCULLEN provides an ideal base for your holiday rental.

-CARROWCULLEN’s holiday rental facilities for up to six guests include:
+CARROWCULLEN’s holiday rental facilities for up to five guests include:

-Ground floor: traditional kitchen with butlers sink, stove, gas cooker; understairs toliet; parlour, additional dining/bed room (with sink and toilet).
+Ground floor: traditional kitchen with butlers sink, gas cooker, undercounter fridge/freezer, microwave and small dishwasher; understairs toliet; parlour, additional dining/bed room (with sink and toilet) and larder fridge.

 First floor: one large bedroom with double bed and sink; one bedroom with two single beds and sink, a small bedroom with day bed; family bathroom.